USA > Virginia > Central Piedmont > Michael Shaps WineWorks

 The vineyards

-With the exception of his Chardonnay, Michael sources his fruit from the Honah Lee Vineyard in the Monticello AVA, a collection of small blocks planted in 1998 on the eastern flank of the Southeast Mountains in Gordonsville.
+With the exception of his Chardonnay, Michael sources the majority of his fruit from the Honah Lee Vineyard in the Monticello AVA, a collection of small blocks planted in 1998 on the eastern flank of the Southeast Mountains in Gordonsville.
 These 25+ year old vines sit at elevations of 900-1200ft where they bathe in a layer of gentler temperatures allowing the grapes to fully develop their ripeness.
 The vineyard sits on iron/magnesium rich clayey loam soils of the Davidson Series, which provide excellent drainage and a strong mineral backbone typical of deep lateritic soils.

 Michael shaps & wineworks